Please note: Not all courses are offered each semester

 HSX 080: Character Creation

-Have you ever wanted to create and develop your own characters?
-Through lectures, demonstrations and some fun assignments, this course will help you to bring your characters to life!
-Character design, facial expressions and figure poses, turnaround drawings and model sheets—these drawing and writing skills will be applicable to various artistic fields such as animation, comic strips, comic books, game design, toy design, fashion art, etc. Gallery
+Have you ever wanted to create your own characters?
+Lectures, activities, and demonstrations will help you bring your characters to life!
+Character design, facial expressions and figure poses, turnaround drawings and model sheets—these drawing and writing skills can be used in artistic fields such as animation, comic strips, comic books, game design, toy design, fashion art, etc. HSX 080 Course Gallery

 HSX 096: A Week in the Life of a Fashion Designer